 Sales Business Development Jobs in USA with Visa Sponsorship

 Sales and business development roles are among the most actively sponsored positions in the U.S., particularly at tech companies and SaaS startups.
-Employers regularly file H-1B and E-3 petitions for these roles when candidates hold a relevant bachelor's degree in business, marketing, or a related field.
+Employers regularly file H-1B visa and E-3 visa petitions for these roles when candidates hold a relevant bachelor's degree in business, marketing, or a related field.
 For detailed occupation requirements, see the O*NET profile.

 See All Sales Business Development Jobs